|Closing date ||17:30, Thursday 09 April 2015|

 What and how much can I apply for?

-The Deis Recording Award is open to individuals and organisations and recording projects (including CD production) of the following nature will be considered:
+The Deis Recording & Publication Award is open to individuals and organisations and projects of the following nature will be considered:

-- Recordings that are of a significant archival nature or that are pertaining to the music of a specific region or in a particular style;
+- Recordings and publications that are of a significant archival nature or that are pertaining to the music of a specific region or in a particular style;

 - assist in making the music/song of an exceptional performer/composer/region publicly available;